morays-community/.github/profile/README.md

 **Typical applications include:**
 - Hybrid Machine Learning (ML) / Physics modeling
-- Deployment of fast evolving high-level libraries in stable low-level environment
+- Deployment of fast evolving high-level libraries in stable low-level codes
 - Prototypal code testing

-Main goal of this organization is to store examples of Morays experiments for different ocean models.
+Main purpose of this organization is to store examples of Morays experiments for different ocean models.
 So far, codes taken into consideration in Morays are:
 - [NEMO](https://www.nemo-ocean.eu/)
 - [CROCO](https://www.croco-ocean.org/) `(not started yet)`